zwave-js/node-zwave-js/packages/core/core.api.md

         expires: number;
     };
 };

+// Warning: (ae-missing-release-tag) "SpecificDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SpecificDeviceClass = GenericDeviceClass;

 // Warning: (ae-internal-missing-underscore) The name "stringToNodeList" should be prefixed with an underscore because the declaration is marked as @internal
 //